andreas-wagner-dev/andreas-wagner-dev/README.md

 ## 💡 Philosophy
 I believe in:
+- **Object-oriented programming:** is still the best abstraction approach we currently have
 - **Clean Code:** Writing code that tells a story
 - **Continuous Learning:** Technology evolves, and so should we
 - **Knowledge Sharing:** The best way to learn is to teach others